cakephp/docs/en/controllers.rst

 CakePHP core library. ``AppController`` is defined in ``/src/Controller/AppController.php`` as follows::

+    namespace App\Controller;

+    use Cake\Controller\Controller;

     class AppController extends Controller {
     }

 Controller attributes and methods created in your ``AppController`` will be available to all of your application's controllers.
 Components (which you'll learn about later) are best used for code that is used in many (but not necessarily all) controllers.

 While normal object-oriented inheritance rules apply, CakePHP does a bit of extra work when it comes to special controller attributes.
 The components and helpers used by a controller are treated specially.
 In these cases, ``AppController`` value arrays are merged with child controller class arrays.
 The values in the child class will always override those in ``AppController.``

 .. note::